TheRealMattDunn/mattdunn.info/content/notes/GKE Cluster Autoscaling.md

 ## Scaling Down

-Clusters can be prevented from scaling down, and deleting nodes due to:
+[Kubernetes Engine (GKE)](notes/Kubernetes%20Engine%20(GKE).md) clusters can be prevented from scaling down, and deleting nodes due to:
 - Pod affinity/anti-affinity rules preventing them from being evicted
 - Pods with local storage
 - Pods not managed by a controller, such as a Deployment, StatefulSet etc.